bootUR: An R Package for Bootstrap Unit Root Tests: Unit root tests

-While both options are implemented in the function \fct{boot\_df} for varying choice of $d_t$, one should realize that the seemingly innocuous issue of including deterministic components presents the practitioner with two difficult choices: which deterministic components to include, and how to perform the detrending.
+While both options are implemented in the function \fct{boot\_adf} for varying choice of $d_t$, the issue of including deterministic components presents the practitioner with two difficult choices: which deterministic components to include, and how to perform the detrending.
 These choices can have a major impact on the performance.
 If too few deterministic components are included, deterministic trends are detected as stochastic trends, and the test becomes inconsistent.
-On the other hand, adding too many deterministic components reduces the power of the test considerably, and should also be avoided.
-As already noted by \citet{campbell1991pitfalls}, ``A nonrejection of the unit root hypothesis may be due to misspecification of the deterministic components included as regressors'' (p.~152).
-Of course, the trend parameters are not observable which complicates the choice in practice.
-Typically, the choice whether to include a trend or not is based on visual inspection of the time series.
-However, trend detection based on a plot is clearly very prone to errors, and even influenced by the resolution and format of the plot.
-Yet, all unit root tests in current \proglang{R} packages ask the user to make a choice without providing any guidance.
-Not only does this assume the user knows how to make that choice, but also that the user has the opportunity and time to do this manually.
-The latter may be feasible for a handful of time series, but quickly becomes impossible for a modern high-dimensional dataset with perhaps hundreds of time series.
+On the other hand, adding too many deterministic components reduces the power of the test considerably, and should also be avoided \citep{HLT09}.
+Yet, all unit root tests in current \proglang{R} packages ask the user to make these choices.
+Similarly, the initial condition is unobservable, such that the user has to choose which detrending method to use.

-Similarly, the initial condition is unobservable, such that the user has to make an (un)educated guess as to which detrending method to use (if the package allows for a choice at all).
-Given the large power differences between the methods, we believe that we may add to \citepos{campbell1991pitfalls} statement about deterministic components the following variation: ``A nonrejection of the unit root hypothesis may be due to the chosen detrending method''.

 The \pkg{bootUR} package is, to the best of our knowledge, the first \proglang{R} package which does not force the user to make these choices, but instead offers the function \fct{boot\_union} for a data-driven alternative via the union of rejections principle introduced by \cite{HLT09, HLT12}.
-Before discussing this in detail, we first turn to the third difficult choice a user has to make: selecting the lag length $p$ in equation \eqref{adf}.
+Before discussing this in detail, we first turn to the third choice a user has to make: selecting the lag length $p$ in Equation~\ref{adf}.